 Alternatively, if you pay too much attention to the lesson, you may miss an exit, hit a speed breaker at high speed or cause a collision.

 Driving your car and doing facial exercises work well.
-Driving requires ATTENTION, while facial exercises require ENERGY.
+Driving requires ATTENTION, while facial exercises require ENERGY. - Expanding your business and raising a child don’t often mix well.
+Both require TIME.

 You will often miss your child’s stage performances on the days your business is floundering and needs more of your time.

-Or if you prioritise your child, then you cannot expand a small self-run business to international timings since other countries may work when you are reading bedtime stories to your little one.
+Or if you prioritise your child, then you cannot expand a small self-run business to international timings since other countries may work when you are reading bedtime stories to your little one. - Quitting a lousy job while you still have unfinished home loan payments doesn’t work well.

 Paying your home loan requires MONEY and that comes from the job.
-Unless you have a reliable source of income from another stream, you cannot even think of quitting your job if you want to service your loan and keep your home.
+Unless you have a reliable source of income from another stream, you cannot even think of quitting your job if you want to service your loan and keep your home. - It is difficult to learn salsa and train for a marathon at the same time.

 Dancing salsa takes different types of moves than running a marathon.
 But both consume ENERGY.
 Pursuing both at the same time may run you ragged.

 A better idea is to complete learning salsa this year and participate in next year’s marathon.
-Another idea is to postpone taking salsa lessons for now and seek a batch that starts after the marathon.
+Another idea is to postpone taking salsa lessons for now and seek a batch that starts after the marathon. - Even seemingly simple commitments like being vegan or going zero-waste require time, money, energy and attention in ways you never thought of.

 On days that you want to eat out, veganism can force you to spend incredible amounts of time and attention in search of restaurants that don’t use any kind of dairy at all, not even butter for sauteing.
 Often you’ll find that you will cook for yourself all the time, with eating out being a distant memory.
 Every time you travel, veganism slows down your mealtime to a crawl as it forces you to scan the menu and make a choice only after you are sure that food items comply with your rules.